-The IRS recently revoked the tax exemption status of a hospital for failing to fully meet all the requirements to complete a community health needs assessment (CHNA), demonstrating that Internal Code section 501(r) requirements have teeth.
+The IRS recently revoked the tax-exempt status of a hospital for failing to fully meet all the requirements to complete a community health needs assessment (CHNA), demonstrating that Internal Revenue Code section 501(r) requirements have teeth.
 The hospital was not identified by name but described as a rural critical access hospital which had dual standing as a tax-exempt organization and government hospital.

 While this is the first revocation of a tax-exempt status that we have seen, there have been a number of instances of excise tax assessments of $50,000 for incomplete CHNAs.

 IRC section 501(r) regulations mandated by the Affordable Care Act added new criteria for not-for-profit hospitals to adhere to in order to maintain their tax-exempt status under IRC section 501(c)(3).
 The requirements under 501(r) include conducting a CHNA, having a compliant financial assistance policy, having policies limiting charges for emergency or medically necessary care and not engaging in extraordinary collection actions.
 The tax alert from March 2015 provides an overview of the new requirements imposed by the final regulations.
 Last year, the IRS Exempt Organization office completed 692 reviews and referred 166 hospitals for field examination.

 In its revocation letter, the IRS stated to the unidentified hospital that they “failed to comply with the requirements of IRC section 501(r) to conduct a community health needs assessment, adopt an implementation strategy and make it widely available to the public.”
 In stepping up its enforcement actions, the IRS is sending a message to other tax-exempt hospitals not to overlook the compliance requirements under section 501(r).

 The IRS is sending a message to other tax-exempt hospitals not to overlook the compliance requirements under section 501(r).